Quality of Life

 Or enjoy a baseball game at PNC Park, one of “America’s Best Ballparks,” (Travel + Leisure).
 Pittsburgh is home to three professional sports franchises:

 The region’s diverse housing market has been deemed a “safe haven” while others have faltered in recent years.
 The region’s affordable housing market earned it a ranking as a top location for residential “bargains” by SmartMoney.com.
 From 89 distinct urban neighborhoods to quality suburbs and charming small towns, Pittsburgh offers a sense of place for many tastes.
-Pittsburgh is one of the smartest places to live (Kiplinger’s Personal Finance) from a “dollars and sense” perspective.
-Plus, Pittsburgh is one of the 10 best places to buy a house right now (Forbes.com).
+Pittsburgh is the fifth most-affordable housing market out of the top 25 metros in the United States, according to the National Association of Realtors.
+Plus, Pittsburgh is considered a "land of opportunity" – coming in second among the top 10 cities to achieve the American dream and ranked among America's "Top Ten Best Cities to Relocate" by Sperling's Best Places

 No matter where you live here, you’ll find safety and comfort knowing that Pittsburgh has the second lowest crime rate among top 40 U.S. metros, a low risk of natural disasters and an average commute time of 25 minutes.